Generating photons from vacuum with counter rotating wave interaction: Introduction

-Within the RWA, we neglect the CRW term $\hat{H}^{\rm{CRW}}_{\rm{int}}$ to get the well-known Jaynes-Cummings model~\cite{1443594} whose ground state is $| 0 \rangle \otimes | g \rangle$ where $| 0 \rangle$ represents the vacuum state of the cavity.
-When the CRW term is relevant, non-zero photons will be observed in the ground state of the Rabi model.
-In this sense, it is natural to treat the CRW term as a photon generator.
-However, even in the ultrastrong coupling regime, we can only generate few photons from the vacuum merely by the free time evolution of the Rabi model.
-Besides, it's difficult to prepare an extremely large coupling strength~\cite{PhysRevLett.105.023601, RevModPhys.85.623} in current experiments.
-Thus it is still a challenge to use the CRW interaction to generate more photons from the vacuum $|0\rangle\otimes|g\rangle$.
+Within the RWA, the CRW term is omitted, yields the Jaynes–Cummings model ~\cite{1443594} whose ground state is $| 0 \rangle \otimes | g \rangle$ with $| 0 \rangle$ denoting the cavity vacuum.
+When the CRW term is included, the ground state of the Rabi model acquires nonzero photons, suggesting that the CRW interaction can act as a photon generator.
+However, even in the ultrastrong coupling regime, simply letting the Rabi model evolve freely from the vacuum generates only a few photons.
+Moreover, achieving extremely large coupling strengths remains an experimental challenge~\cite{Blais2021Circuit, Tay2025Multimode, de2025There}.
+Therefore, generating more photons from the initial vacuum $|0\rangle\otimes|g\rangle$ using the CRW interaction remains an open challenge.

-Up to now, the qubit-resonator coupling strength can be tuned with time~\cite{PhysRevLett.119.150502, he2018tunable}.
-In particular, we have designed a `symmetry protected charge qubit' and tune the coupling between the qubit and the superconducting resonator from extremely weak regime to the ultrastrong coupling one~\cite{he2018tunable} with unchanged qubit frequency.
-These processes make it possible to control the coupling strength varying with time, which will be a key element in our following protocol to generate photons via the CRW interaction.
+The Time-tunable qubit-resonator coupling has been realized in experiments~\cite{Peng2023Deterministic, Akbari2025Floquet}.
+In particular, a “symmetry-protected charge qubit” has been designed, allowing the coupling to a superconducting resonator to be tuned from the extremely weak to the ultrastrong regime while keeping the qubit frequency unchanged~\cite{he2019Tunable}.
+Such time-dependent control of the coupling strength is a key ingredient for the protocol proposed here to generate photons via the CRW interaction.

-In this work, we aim to obtain more photons from vacuum by using a bang-bang (switching on/off) control~\cite{artstein1980discrete, sonneborn1964the, PhysRevA.58.2733, PhysRevLett.82.2417, PhysRevLett.83.4888} of the CRW interaction.
-As will be shown below, the maximum photon number obtained for a given time period in our scheme can be dramatically increased up to several orders than that from simply switching on the CRW interaction.
-In the process, we develop a `pruning greedy algorithm' (PGA) to search for the optimal control sequence and analyze the new phenomena we observed, such as the existence of the photon number steps, the variation of the maximum photon number with the atomic frequency, and the upper limit of the maximum photon number for the fixed switching on time of the CRW interaction.
+In this work, our aim is to enhance the generation of photons from the vacuum by employing bang-bang (on/off switching) control of the CRW interaction~\cite{artstein1980discrete, sonneborn1964the, PhysRevLett.82.2417, Innocenti2020Ultrafast, Sweilam2021Optimal}.
+As we will show, the maximum number of photons generated within a fixed time interval can be increased by several orders of magnitude compared with the case where the CRW interaction is continuously active.
+To this end, we develop a pruning greedy algorithm (PGA) to search for optimal control sequences.
+We also analyze several new phenomena, including the appearance of photon number plateaus, the dependence of the maximum photon number on the atomic frequency, and the upper limit of the photon number for a fixed total on-time of the CRW interaction.